OncoHarmony-Network/circrna-pipeline/README.md

 The directory [run_batch](run_batch/) have examples for running our TCCIA cohorts.

-I recommend you testing the pipeline with 4 samples.
-If it goes well, run the whole data files you have.
-The pipeline will skip samples with result file generated.
+I recommend testing the pipeline with 4 samples.
+If it goes well, run all the data files you have.
+The pipeline will skip samples with result files already generated.

 ## Output